FIFA/UEFA suspend all Russian teams from competitions - NewsBreak

 ( KGET ) — Monday morning the FIFA Council and the UEFA Executive Committee have suspended all Russian teams from FIFA and UEFA competitions until further notice, according to a FIFA press release.

-The decision was made by both presidents of the organizations due to the ongoing conflict between Russia and Ukraine.
+The decision was made by both presidents of the organizations due to the ongoing conflict between Russia and Ukraine.’80 for Brady’: Tom Brady to produce, play himself in film with 4 acclaimed actresses

 “Football is fully united here and in full solidarity with all the people affected in Ukraine.
 Both Presidents hope that the situation in Ukraine will improve significantly and rapidly so that football can again be a vector for unity and peace amongst people,” the statement said.